ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-06-21-the-power-of-patience-and-persistence-how-to-thrive-in-the-everevolving-tech-landscape.md

 In 2019, I make a new move, and start as a Mobile Engineer.
 Despite I continue working with mobile development, there was something different: I started to work more close to the native Android and iOS APIs.
 I started to work all day with Xamarin Traditional approach.
 This may seem like nothing, but it was a big change for me.
 I felt I didn't have good knowledge enough to stay there.
 Sincerely, I knew that I had a good knowledge about software development, but not about mobile development, because I had working with Xamarin Forms for a long time.
 So, I needed to start to learn again.
 Tiring, isn't it?
 Well, but this time was different to me, because I was (and continue) in a good place, and it provides me to finally enjoy my learning path.

-TALK ABOUT THE IOS SOFTWARE ENGINEERING POSITION TRANSITION?

-I was determined to try something different.
+I was determined to try something different in 2019.
 I didn't want to repeat the same cycle.

 ## Calm Down And Enjoy The Learning Path